awsdocs/aws-cloud9-user-guide/doc_source/tutorial-tour-ide.md

    console.log("Goodbye!");
    ```

-1. Save the file as `hello-cloud9.js` \(**File**, **Save**\)\.
+1. Choose **File**, **Save**, and then save the file as `hello-cloud9.js`\.

 ## Run Your Code<a name="w14aac11c13c25b5c13"></a>

 Next, you can run your code\.

 Depending on the programming language you are using, there might be multiple ways in which you can run code\.
-For this tutorial, we are using JavaScript, which can be run using a terminal window or a **Run Configuration** window\.
+For this tutorial, we are using JavaScript, which you can run using a terminal window or a **Run Configuration** window\.

-**Run the Code Using a Run Configuration Window**
+**To Run the Code Using a Run Configuration Window**

 1. On the menu bar, choose **Run**, **Run Configurations**, **New Run Configuration**\.

-1. In the new **Run Configuration** window \(one of the tabs in the bottom portion of the IDE\), enter `hello-cloud9.js` in the **Command** field, and then select **Run**\.
+1. In the new **Run Configuration** window \(one of the tabs in the bottom portion of the IDE\), enter `hello-cloud9.js` in the **Command** field, and then choose **Run**\.

-1. Be sure that the **Run Configuration** prompt is active and then interact with the application by typing a number at the prompt\.
+1. Be sure that the **Run Configuration** prompt is active, and then interact with the application by entering a number at the prompt\.

-1. See the output from your code in the **Run Configuration** window\.
+1. View the output from your code in the **Run Configuration** window\.
 It should be similar to the following\.

 ![\[Run code in a Run Configuration.\]](http://docs.aws.amazon.com/cloud9/latest/user-guide/images/basic-ide-run-run-config.png)

-**Run the Code Using a Terminal Window**
+**To Run the Code Using a Terminal Window**

 1. Go to the terminal window that you used earlier \(or open a new one\)\.

-1. In the terminal window, type `ls` at the terminal prompt and verify that your code file is in the list of files\.
+1. In the terminal window, enter `ls` at the terminal prompt, and verify that your code file is in the list of files\.

-1. Type `node hello-cloud9.js` at the prompt to start the application\.
+1. Enter `node hello-cloud9.js` at the prompt to start the application\.

-1. Interact with the application by typing a number at the prompt\.
+1. Interact with the application by entering a number at the prompt\.

-1. See the output from your code in the terminal window\.
+1. View the output from your code in the terminal window\.
 It should be similar to the following\.

 ![\[Run code in a Run Configuration.\]](http://docs.aws.amazon.com/cloud9/latest/user-guide/images/basic-ide-run-terminal.png)